 Do Beagles Smell More Than Other Dogs?
 Breed Facts & FAQ

 Beagles are fun-loving and adventurous dogs that are a joy to go on outdoor adventures with.
 They happen to love kids and other animals, so they can get along well in a variety of different household environments.
 One problem some owners have, however, is that their Beagle gets smelly.
-It’s true that the Beagle can be smellier than some other breeds.
+The Beagle can indeed be smellier than some other breeds.
 However, this doesn’t mean your Beagle should emit an overpowering or extremely offensive odor.
 A Beagle’s scent just happens to be more noticeable than that of the average dog breed.
 Let’s learn more about it here.

 Why a Beagle Might Smell More Than Many Other Dog Breeds